micheledexter/Demos/5Week/notes.md

 - [What is the relationship between .hashCode and .equals?](#what-is-the-relationship-between-hashcode-and-equals)

 #### What is the Object super class?
+- The Object super class is the class that is parent to every other object in some way or another
+  - If a class doesn't extend to another class, then it by default extends the Object super class

 #### What are some methods on the Object super class?
+  - `.hashCode()` - provides a sufficiently unique number based on the object
+  - `.equals(Object o)` - checks whether or one object is equal to another
+    - By default, this is set to check the reference values of two objects rather than the values themselves
+  - `toString()` - outputs a string representing the object
+    - By default, this is the object's reference value

 #### What is method overriding?
 Overloading?
+- Method overriding occurs when extending or implementing a class or interface respectively and a method either already exists or needs to be implemented
+  - We do not necessarily need to mark it with the `@Override` annotation, although in my own personal opinion I think it helps to have a marker there to show which methods are not native to the class itself

 #### What is the relationship between .hashCode and .equals?
+- `.hashCode()` is a sufficiently unique number generated based on the object, and if `.equals()` evaluates to `true` between two objects, their `.hashCode()` should also evaluate to being the same value

 ### Exceptions
 - [What are checked exceptions?
 Unchecked exceptions?
 Errors?](#what-are-checked-exceptions-unchecked-exceptions-errors)